 While the cost to establish a WFOE remains relatively high when compared to a Domestic Company, a WFOE is still regarded as the most attractive business structure option for investing into China from overseas.

 Advantages of establishing a WFOE

-However, if practice the Government normally reviews that the suggested amount is sufficient to cover the working capital of the business, and they will suggested minimum registered capital, examples being; a Service, IT, or Consulting WFOE is between 100,000 to 300,000 RMB (approx. USD$ 50,000 or Euro 35,000), for trading and manufacturing, the suggested minimum amount of registered capital is USD 80,000.
+However, in practice, the Government normally reviews that the suggested amount is sufficient to cover the working capital of the business, and they will suggest minimum registered capital, examples being; a service, IT, or consulting WFOE is between RMB 100,000 to 300,000 (approx. USD 50,000 or Euro 35,000), for trading and manufacturing, the suggested minimum amount of registered capital is USD 80,000.